Claim Reward When You Purchase a Power Product

 A DC power source converts alternating current (AC) power into DC power using either a linear or switching methodology.
 A switching power supply has higher efficiency, reduced weight, and smaller size.
 Linear power supplies can achieve lower noise, but modern switching supplies have minimized or eliminated this advantage.

 A bench DC power supply is designed to sit on an engineer’s bench.
 It will typically have a large, legible display and a user interface so engineers can easily control all aspects of the power supply from the front panel.
 Users can also control modern bench power supplies via software.
 In addition, the output terminals are easily accessible from the front.
+Variable bench power supplies are handy tools for testing circuits, as they allow you to adjust the voltage on the fly.

-You can combine power supplies in series to increase the total power (voltage) that they can deliver.
+You can combine power supplies in series to increase the total power (voltage) they can deliver.
 The diagram below illustrates the correct connections to achieve this.

 DC Power Supply